MicroEJ/docs/PlatformDeveloperGuide/imageRuntime.rst

 1. The user specifies the images to embed as regular resources.

-2. The original files are embedded as resources with the MicroEJ application.
+2. The original files are embedded as resources with the MicroEJ Application.
 The original files' data are linked into the FLASH memory.

 3. When the Image Engine Core calls the decoder to load an image, it